petartotev/PT_Demo_WebApiToJenkins/README.md

 ### Jenkinsfile

-In the parent directory of the repository, create `Jenkinsfile` with the following content:
+In the parent directory of the repository, create a simplified `Jenkinsfile` with the following content:

 ```
 #!Groovy